heywoodlh/logbash/README.md

 modules/linux/submodules/ssh
 ```

-They expect one of two variables be set in the submodule file named `grep_pattern` or `search_command`.
+The modules expect one of two variables be set in the submodule file named `grep_pattern` or `search_command`.
 For example:

 ```bash
 export grep_pattern="sshd"